skip to content

 As the NAT has a finite limit on the number of connections through it that can be tracked for translation, there are two basic limits imposed to avoid clients consuming excessive resources:

 • Connection limits - an individual host may be limited to a maximum number of connections through the NAT to avoid them filling the translation table.
-This limit is likely to be set high enough that only machines with unusual traffic patterns (e.g. malware) would encounter it; servers may hit this and can be moved to public addresses to resolve the issue
+This limit is likely to be set high enough that only machines with unusual traffic patterns (e.g. malware) would encounter it; servers may hit this and can be moved to global addresses to resolve the issue.

 The limits imposed above will be reviewed periodically against the capacity of the equipment and adjusted as appropriate.
-Comments on particular issues can be reported to Network Support for analysis.
+Comments on particular issues can be reported to the UIS for analysis.
 In most cases, connections can be maintained through the use of keepalives, at either the TCP/UDP level or in the higher protocols.

 Outbound addresses and DNS names